 Time to hedge in VIX and USD

 Wagner's attempted coup in Russia on Midsummer's Day unexpectedly little affected the market.
-We believe in a flight to safety where the USD and, even more so, the US volatility VIX are currently at attractive levels.
+We believe in a flight to safety where the USD and, even more so, the VIX are currently at attractive levels.

 Case of the week: Geopolitics could bolster the US dollar